 In an SPS, you can select the desired compatibility mode in the Properties dialog (screenshot above).
 You can select either IE 5, IE 7, or IE 9.
 (Note that for IE 9 compatibility to apply, IE 9 or higher must be installed.)
 The specified level of IE support is immediately available in HTML Preview.
 Note that new SPS documents are created with IE7 compatibility selected.
 SPS documents created in earlier versions of Altova StyleVision can be re-saved in the required Compatibility Mode (selected in the Properties dialog).

-In this tab, you can specify which XSD validator to use for XML validation and which XSLT version to use in the SPS.
+In this tab (screenshot below shows the dialog in the Enterprise Edition), you can specify which XSD validator to use for XML validation and which XSLT version to use in the SPS.

 StyleVision has both an XSD 1.0 validator and an XSD 1.1 validator.
 You can choose from among the following options: